 Childcare vouchers can help your company save money too!

-Childcare vouchers are also NI exempt for employers.
-This means you can save up to £402** a year in reduced NI contributions for each participating employee.
+.
+They are also NI exempt for employers, which means you can save up to £402** a year in reduced NI contributions for each participating employee.

 They are an established Government initiative to support working parents

 Launched in 1998, childcare vouchers are run by HM Revenue & Customs (HMRC).

 †For parents joining a scheme from 6 April 2011, the Government has capped the amount of childcare vouchers a taxpayer can request each month to £243 for a Basic rate taxpayer, £124 for a Higher rate taxpayer and £110 for an Additional rate taxpayer.